Pacific Southwest, Region 9: Superfund

 PUBLIC AND STAKEHOLDER MEETINGS

 EPA and NDEP have held general public and stakeholder meetings.
-These meetings are announced in the local paper and open to the public.
-For the public meetings, EPA also provides notices to our entire mailing list.
+These meetings are announced via direct mailings and open to the public.

 Public Information Repositories